 Poster/Bookmark Orders and Shipping

 With support from the Ministry of Tourism, Culture and Gaming, the OLA will once again provide printed OPLW posters and bookmarks to small libraries serving populations under 7,000.
-This year, however, materials will be automatically shipped to all eligible libraries—there’s no need to place an order or express interest.
+Materials will be automatically shipped to all eligible libraries—there’s no need to place an order or express interest.
 If you have any questions or concerns, please contact lkwok@accessola.com.
 All printed materials will be sent out by the end of September.

 First Nations Public Library Week - Coordinated by Ontario Library Service